 I recently received an email from a customer, thanking me for solving his long-term cold-hands problem.
 He asked me for my advice on solving his cold-feet problem.

 The first thing I should tell you is who I am and why you should consider my opinion: I am a person who has spent his entire life, almost every day in the winter, in ski country AND I am the owner and head designer of a ski products company that focuses on warmth.
-Our products are ski gloves, but I have lots of experience with cold feet as well, as a life-long sufferer of poor circulation in my extremities (Reynaud’s Syndrome).
+Our products are ski gloves, but I have lots of experience with cold feet as well, as a life-long sufferer of poor circulation in my extremities (Raynaud’s Syndrome).

 What you do not need:

--Custom boot liners – I have spent a fortune on custom boot fitters and their focus is on best-possible fit in a new boot and NOT warmth.
-Most custom boot fitters offer boot heaters, but a lot of people swear by, but I personally have had problems with them.
+-Custom boot liners – I have spent a fortune on custom boot fitters and their focus is on best-possible performance fit in a new boot and NOT warmth.
+Most custom boot fitters offer boot heaters, that a lot of people swear by, but I personally have had problems with them.
 See below.

 -Liners with tongues - most boots come with liners that open forward and let the warmth out.

 -Thick socks – more often than not, they kill circulation in your feet.

 -Liner socks (worn under your thicker socks) – they compress on your skin, negatively impacting circulation.

 -Battery-powered boot heaters – I have owned several pairs and they never worked as advertised for me.
 In my experience they maybe-worked temporarily, but the heat was inconsistent.
 Even worse, they caused the bottoms of my feet to sweat, then that sweat would get real cold.
 When they worked the best for me, my feet were constantly going from warm to cold and back and forth.
 The biggest, inescapable problem is inconsistency of the battery power.

 -Battery-powered socks – see above